-Team Numbers - Team numbers are assigned during registration and are the primary means to identify a team for competition purposes, such as assigning scores.
-A team number starts with the competition season number and then four-digit number (Example: 16-0001).
-The team number will remain the same for the entire season.
+- 1. Team Numbers Team numbers are assigned during registration and are the primary means to identify a team for competition purposes, such as assigning scores.
+A team number starts with the competition season number and then four-digit number (Example: 15-0001).
+The team number will remain the same for the entire season. - Unique Identifiers and Login Credentials

-- 2. Unique Identifiers and Login Credentials After the team number is assigned, each team is assigned a Unique Identifier for their competition images.
+- After the team number is assigned, each team is assigned a Unique Identifier for their competition images.
 Before each round, coaches may locate their twelve-digit alphanumeric code used for validation with the CyberPatriot scoring server on the coaches dashboard on the CyberPatriot website.
-Unique Identifiers are changed before the start of the Qualification Rounds.
-Examples of NetAcad Challenge login credentials will also be on the coaches dashboard for coaches to reference in creating their team credentials.
-Unique Identifiers and other login credentials will not be emailed to teams in competition emails. - 3.
-Organization Name The official name of teams belonging to a school, including JROTC units, is the school name.
+Examples of NetAcad

+Challenge login credentials will also be on the NetAcad account creation instructions.
+Unique Identifiers and other login credentials will not be emailed to teams in competition emails.

+- 3. Organization Name The official name of teams belonging to a school, including JROTC units, is the school name.
 The official name of other teams, such as CAP and USNSCC units, is the organization name.
 Composite teams have an official name assigned by the authority that approved their composition - 4.
 Unofficial Names (Team Nickname) Teams can create unofficial team nicknames to identify themselves at any time.
 The names must be in good taste and are subject to veto by the CyberPatriot Program Office.
 Team names are optional and will not be used to identify teams officially.
-Coaches must ensure nicknames are appropriate and do not include prohacking or offensive language.

-B. Anonymity - Teams will remain anonymous, except for their team number, and except for the following situations where information related to a team's performance (e.g., scores, rankings, advancement) is published.
+Coaches must ensure nicknames are appropriate and do not include prohacking or offensive language. - B. Anonymity Teams will remain anonymous, except for their team number, and except for the following situations where information related to a team's performance (e.g., scores, rankings, advancement) is published.